 67 M inhabitants

 82 years old life expectancy

-French culture is characterised by diversity, strong regional identities, cultural borrowings and its geographic, ethnic and political stability.
+French culture is marked by its diversity, the identity of its regions, borrowings from other peoples and its geographical, ethnic and political stability.

-The combined effects of the economic and migration crises have caused a significant housing crisis, with the number of people with no fixed abode rising by 50% in 10 years.
+In addition, the economic crisis and the migration crisis that the country is also experiencing have led to a major housing crisis, with the number of homeless people increasing by 50% in 10 years.

 Entrepreneurs du Monde in France